henvic/henvic.github.io/content/posts/go.md

 ### paseto (alternative to JWT)
 [paseto](https://github.com/o1egl/paseto) is a Platform-Agnostic Security Tokens implementation of [PASETO](https://paseto.io/) tokens.
 This standard is <em>everything you love about JOSE (JWT, JWE, JWS) without any of the [many design deficits that plague the JOSE standards](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid)</em>.

+### GoReleaser
+[GoReleaser](https://goreleaser.com/) is a powerful packaging tool.
+With GoReleaser, you can:

+* Cross-compile your Go project
+* Release to GitHub, GitLab, and Gitea
+* Create Docker images and manifests
+* Create Linux packages and Homebrew taps
+* ... and much more!

+### equinox.io
+[equinox.io](https://equinox.io/) is a tool and service that you can use to package and distribute your Go programs ([library](https://github.com/equinox-io/equinox)).
+It has a slightly more limited packaging scope than GoReleaser, but provides some killer features such as different distribution channels (i.e., you can create channels stable, unstable, etc.) and code signing.

+To learn more about distributing Go binaries for multiple platforms safely, read my post [Counter-Strike code leaked: should you worry?](https://henvic.dev/posts/cs-security/)

 ### goexpect
 [goexpect](https://github.com/google/goexpect) is an implementation of [Expect](https://core.tcl-lang.org/expect/) in Go (I created [pseudoterm](https://github.com/henvic/pseudoterm), something quite similar).